-Where a setback variation is sought the applicant must demonstrate:

-- a) The proposal does not detract from rural amenity or existing views of significance; and, - b) Where there is an existing dwelling the tiny house is located behind the building setback; or, - c) Appropriate screening shall be provided should the proposal have a reduced setback or is viewable from a public area to the satisfaction of the Local Government. - d) That the proposal will not result in the excessive removal of significant trees or stands of established vegetation.
+Rural Residential, Rural Where a setback variation is sought Smallholdings and Rural Zone the applicant must demonstrate: Compliant with setbacks in accordance with the Local Planning Scheme or a Building Envelope when a) The proposal does not detract from rural amenity or existing views of significance; and, in place. b) Where there is an existing dwelling the tiny house is located behind the building setback; or, c) Appropriate screening shall be provided should the proposal have a reduced setback or is viewable from a public area to the satisfaction of the Local Government. d) That the proposal will not result in the excessive removal of significant trees or stands of established vegetation.